LevelUpJosh-dev/fuse-fetch/README.md

 # fuse-fetch

-Fuse-fetch the simplist way to add HTML, CSS and JS resources to your application nested within vanilla JS
+Fuse-fetch the simplist way to add HTML, CSS and JS resources to your application nested with vanilla JS

 ---